JustArchiNET/ArchiSteamFarm/.github/ISSUE_TEMPLATE/Bug_report.md

 ```
 Paste here, in-between triple backtick tags

-Ensure that your log is complete and was NOT recorded in Debug mode, as it might contain sensitive information that should not be shared publicly, as stated on the wiki.
+Ensure that your log is complete and was NOT recorded in Debug mode, as debug log may contain sensitive information that should not be shared publicly, as per our the wiki.
+Standard ASF log does not include sensitive information.
 ```

 ### Global ASF.json config (if using one)